pixel-ports/docs-pas/docs/devel_guide.md

 },
 ```

-  - **Add verbosity level**: Typically the model implementation have a way to log and trace the execution of the model, with some log4j or similar functionality to store such information into a file.
-However, this is stored inside the Docker container and is lost once the exection finishes.
-Currently Dockerized models are mainly logging start and end of execution, without any intermediate trace being mandatory.
-A new enhancement could be just adding a new input in the **GetInfo.json** and **instance.json** to declare a verbosity level.
-The input is defined in the **GetInfo.json** file.
-A possible example will be something like
+  - **Add verbosity level**: Typically, the model implementation has a way to log and trace the execution of the model, with some log4j or similar functionality to store such information into a file.
+However, this is stored inside the Docker container and is lost once the execution finishes.
+Currently Dockerized models are mainly logging start and end of execution, without any intermediate trace being mandatory (only errors).
+However, you could add additional levels in the in the **verbose option field** of the **logging element**.
+For example, the **GetInfo.json** file could look like

 ```
+"logging": [{
+	"name": "energy-consumption-logging",
+	"supportedConnectors": ["ih-api"],
+	"type": "default-logging-format",
+	"description": "your_description",
+	"required": true,
-"input": [{
+	"options": [{
-	"name": "verbosityLevel",
+		"name": "verbose",
-	"type": "integer",
+		"type": "string",
-	"supportedConnectors": ["inline"],
-	"description": "indicates the level of verbosity to be used, e.g. [0-5]", },
+		"description": "verbosity level (error, warning, info, debug )", "required": false
+		},
+	   ]
+	}
+ ]
 ```

 <br/>